Washakie: Washakie and Episcopalianism

 In 1883, the Episcopal Church assigned John Roberts to minister to the Shoshone and Arapahos on the Wind River Reservation.
 Roberts established several churches on the reservation, as well as within his designated 150 mile radius.
 Although Washakie's son was killed by a white man in 1885 during a dispute over alcohol, which purportedly led Washakie to vow revenge against whites, Roberts purportedly earned the Chief's respect by offering his own life in exchange.
 Furthermore, Roberts learned Shoshone customs, beliefs and language, and translated the Bible into Shoshone (and Arapahoe). c.
 1888, Washakie helped Roberts establish a boarding school where Shoshone girls from distant villages could learn traditional crafts and language, by donating 160 acres near Trout Creek, which many considered sacred ground.

-Washakie chose Episcopalianism as his faith, was baptized again in 1897, and ultimately buried in a service officiated by his friend Roberts, on February 22, 1900.
-Congress reaffirmed the church's ownership of the school in 1909, when it deactivated the fort named after Chief Washakie.
+Some historical records claim that late in life, Washakie chose Episcopalianism as his faith, was baptized in 1897, and was buried in a service officiated by his friend Roberts, on February 22, 1900.
+Other historical records, however, indicate that Washakie chose to be baptized as a member of The Church of Jesus Christ of Latter-Day Saints and that Roberts, the Episcopalian, baptized Washakie without Washakie’s knowledge or consent, when Washakie was unconscious on his deathbed.

+Congress recognized the Episcopalian church's ownership of the school in 1909, when it deactivated the fort named after Chief Washakie.
 Although the school closed c.
 1945, many of the historic girls' school buildings survive today.